-Our net income is subject to income tax in those countries in which we perform services and have operations, including the United States, the United Kingdom, the Netherlands, India, Sri Lanka, Germany, Singapore, Austria, Hungary, Malaysia, the Philippines and Sweden.
-In the fiscal year ended March 31, 2014, our effective tax rate was impacted by the mix of income by jurisdiction, availability and term of certain tax holidays and settlement of uncertain tax positions identified during the fiscal year ended March 31, 2014.
+Our net income is subject to income tax in those countries in which we perform services and have operations, including the United States, the United Kingdom, the Netherlands, India, Sri Lanka, Germany, Singapore, Austria, Hungary, Malaysia and Sweden.
+In the fiscal year ended March 31, 2015, our effective tax rate was impacted by the mix of income by jurisdiction and availability and term of certain tax holidays identified during the fiscal year ended March 31, 2015.
 Historically, we have benefited from long-term income tax holiday arrangements in both India and Sri Lanka that are offered to certain export-oriented IT services firms.
 As a result of these tax holiday arrangements, our worldwide profit has been subject to a relatively low effective tax rate as compared to the statutory rates in the countries in which we operate.
-The effect of the income tax holidays in India and Sri Lanka decreased our income tax expense in the fiscal years ended March 31, 2014 and 2013 by \$4.5 million and \$5.6 million, respectively.
-However, our tax expense increased by \$4.1 million in the fiscal year ended March 31, 2014 compared to our tax expense for our fiscal year ended March 31, 2013 due to the increase in income from operations, partial expiration of special economic zone ("SEZ") holiday benefits partially offset by the successful settlement of a competent authority claim with the U.K. Increases in our effective tax rate, or a high effective tax rate, has a negative effect on our earnings in future periods.
+The effect of the income tax holidays in India and Sri Lanka decreased our income tax expense in the fiscal years ended March 31, 2014 by \$5.0 million and \$4.5 million, respectively.
+However, our tax expense increased by \$3.4 million in the fiscal year ended March 31, 2015 compared to our tax expense for our fiscal year ended March 31, 2014 due to the increase in income from operations in high tax jurisdictions, increased nondeductible stock-based compensation, partially offset by statutory rate changes and other discrete adjustments.
+Increases in our effective tax rate, or a high effective tax rate, has a negative effect on our earnings in future periods.

-Our effective tax rate was 25.1% and 20.8% for each of the fiscal years ended March 31, 2014 and 2013 respectively.
-Our effective tax rate in future periods will be affected by the geographic distribution of our earnings, as well as the availability of tax holidays in India, Sri Lanka, Malaysia, and the Philippines.
+Our effective tax rate was 26.1% and 25.1% for each of the fiscal years ended March 31, 2015 and 2014 respectively.
+Our effective tax rate in future periods will be affected by the geographic distribution of our earnings, as well as the availability of tax holidays in India, Sri Lanka and Malaysia.
 We expect our effective tax rate to increase as a result of a higher tax rate in India and geographical mix of our profits.